tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Peru.md

 {{% alert title="Important" color="info"%}}
 * This feature is not enabled by default, contact your sales representative to request it.
 * _Zero Authorization_ is available for VISA cards only.
 Mastercard and other franchises must send the transaction value greater than or equals to 1 PEN.
 * CVV2 is required in the _Zero Authorization_ request.
-Otherwise, the transaction is rejected
+Otherwise, the transaction is rejected.
 {{% /alert %}}

 ### Capture